-Firstbank Nigeria Limited's Fintech 2.0 Summit held on Wednesday, October 17, 2018 at Oriental Hotel, Victoria Island, Lagos.
+Firstbank Nigeria's Fintech 2.0 Summit held on October 17, 2018 at Oriental Hotel, Victoria Island, Lagos.

-The first edition of the Summit—Fintech 1.0—held two years ago.
+The first edition of the Summit—Fintech 1.0—held two years ago (2016).
 There was none in 2017 because the Bank was busy implementing ideas from Fintech 1.0—a Digital Innovation Lab ("Lab").
-So we expect that there would be none next year, but who knows? since they now have a dedicated team—the Lab—to run such activities.
+So we expect that there would be none next year, but who knows?
+Since they now have a dedicated team—the Lab—to run such activities.

-The theme of this year's summit is "The Future of Banking – The Role of Artificial Intelligence (AI) and Big Data".
+The theme of this year's summit was "The Future of Banking – The Role of Artificial Intelligence (AI) and Big Data".

 In his welcome address, the Deputy Managing Director of FirstBank, Gbenga Shobo, said that FirstBank is committed to finding the right balance in its approach in supporting the budding fintech industry.
 The Chairman of FirstBank, Ibukun Awosika, reiterated this position, too.
 She said,